 (9) No physical settlement is required

 (10) You may open an account by selecting within tens of CFD brokers and usually take advantage of a bonus promotion (up to 100%)

 (11) You may trade CFDs in a practice account almost in all CFD brokers

 (12) While other derivative instruments use complicated formulas to determine their current values, CFD prices are identical to the underlying asset prices.
 That makes trading easy even for beginners.

 Five (5) Types of CFD Contracts

 There are 5 main types of CFD contracts:

 (A) Forex CFDs (Foreign Exchange CFDs)

 CFDs may trade any Foreign exchange asset including less popular currency pairs (crosses and exotic currencies).
-The Forex market is very liquid and that means that trading currencies via CFDs is very cost effective (low-spreads).
+The Forex market is very liquid and that means that trading currencies via CFDs is cost-effective (low-spreads).
 You may trade Forex Currencies 24 hours a day, 5 days a week (24/5).

-(B) Commodity CFDs: Commodity CFDs enable trading in tens of energy assets, precious metals and popular commodities.
-The spread when trading popular assets as the crude oil is very tight.
-For example via a CFD on Futures you can trade crude oil at 5 points spread while you pay zero-trading commissions and zero-swap overnight rates.
+(B) Commodity CFDs: Commodity CFDs enable trading in tens of energy assets, precious metals, and popular commodities.
+The spread when trading popular assets like crude oil is very tight.
+For example, via a CFD on Futures, you can trade crude oil at 5 points spread while you pay zero-trading commissions and zero-swap overnight rates.